-This course is designed to help students further develop the critical thinking and writing skills so important in academic writing.
-It looks at best practices for research and use of information, including evaluation and effective incorporation of outside sources through paraphrases, summary, and correct citation formats, and addresses the development of structure and expression in academic writing and techniques for effectively sharing information in both written and oral forms.
-Upon successful completion of EAP 130 (with a minimum final grade of C), students must take WTG 100 the following semester.
+This course provides students with a bridge university-level academic writing.
+It is designed to help students further develop their critical writing skills.
+It looks at best practices for research and use of information, including evaluation and effective incorporation of outside sources through paraphrase, summary, and correct citation formats, and addresses the development of structure and expression in academic writing, as well as techniques for effectively sharing information in both written and oral formats.
+Upon successful completion of EAP 130, with a minimum final grade of C, the student must take WTG 100 in the following semester.